 Seafood is one of the staples at Las Canteras restaurants.
 Yet vegan-friendly options continue to swell in numbers in places such as Avocadisimo Tapas Bar, above surfer spot La Cicer.
 There, avocado is the most common ingredient.
 Heading east, El Tiburón Hamburguesería veganizes Italian classics such as lasagne.
 Continuing orientally, make a slight detour off Paseo las Canteras for Bioloco which welcomes both pets and kids (the latter with a smaller-portion-sized menu).

 Join the locals on a seaside stroll.
 Drop by Pliza 21 for Italian ice-cream with a dairy-free twist.
 They come prepared with either rice or soya milk and don’t contain any extra additives such as sugar.

 Guanarteme is one of the blue-collar barrios above Las Canteras beach.
 It has been gentrified somewhat.
-Take a tour of world flavours at Calle de Juan Manuel Gonzalez’s A Raices by travelling to Austria (Hallo, wiener schnitzel), Bolivia, the Dominican Republic, Jamaica, and Peru without leaving your table.
+Take a tour of world flavors at Calle de Juan Manuel Gonzalez’s A Raices by traveling to Austria (Hallo, wiener schnitzel), Bolivia, the Dominican Republic, Jamaica, and Peru without leaving your table.

 The two main shopping areas of the Gran Canaria capital are Zona Mesa y López and Zona Triana.
 One of LP’s major foodie streets is the car-free Ruiz de Alda.
 Here, Llévame al Huerto places an emphasis on healthy fare.
 It is a similar story at the just-around-the-corner Mr. Kale 2.0.